ivarref/spa-monkey/network-failures.md

 You will also want to: be prepared to enter your root password, add `/usr/bin/nft` to sudoers for your user or run the scripts using `sudo -E`.

-Running this code requires Java 20 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).
+Running this code requires running Linux and
+Java 20 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).

 ## Case 1: TCP retry saves the day